 5. Identify and follow your ideal sales triggers

-Use a smart lead generation platform to track sales signals from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.
+Use a smart lead generation platform to track buying signals from companies relevant for you and reach out to them when an event that indicates that a window of opportunity is about to open up occurs.

 6. Make time to prospect

-No one defaults to prospecting mode.
+No one defaults to sales prospecting mode.
 Prospecting, just as any other part of the sales process, is time-consuming and deserves your full focus during parts of the day.
 Make sure you reserve enough time to increase the quality of your prospecting.

 7. Be systematic in your approach